thelightdesigner/ScuffedWalls/README.md

 # ScuffedWalls (Deprecated)
 ```
 ScuffedWalls is no longer under active developement.
-The quality of code being unworkable and the need from the beat saber community
-dying down makes this program officially deprecated.
-It is currently in a working state (just barely) and is still usable for wallmaps / notemaps.
+It is currently in a working state and is still usable for wallmaps / notemaps.

 I do not ever plan to remove ScuffedWalls from github.
 It is still special to me and to many others even if its a little scuffed.
 - thelightdesigner (KyleT)